Teaching

 Courses

-Learning sciences apprenticeship (LV 0000004037; 0000002662)
+Learning Sciences Apprenticeship (LV 0000004037; 0000002662)

-Project seminar (LV 0000005417)
+Project Seminar (LV 0000005417)

-Analysis of interview data, learning journals, and portfolios (LV 0000000628)
+Analysis of Interview Data, Learning Journals, and Portfolios (LV 0000000628)

 Analysis of interview data, learning journals and portfolios provides an overview of qualitative methodology in educational research.
 The course aims (1) to assist students' understanding of the principles, aims and methods of qualitative research; (2) to present qualitative analysis tools and software; and (3) to prepare students for further study and engagement in qualitative research.
 To meet these aims, the course offers students to familiarize themselves with qualitative research studies in education and to become aware of advantages and disadvantages of qualitative research.
 The course provides students with knowledge about a range of qualitative research methods and the qualitative research process.
-Throughout the course, students will begin their own qualitative research project, by planning and conducting semi-structured interviews and analyzing collected data using qualitative data analysis software.
-Students will present results of their qualitative research.
+Throughout the course, students will begin their own research project, by planning and conducting semi-structured interviews and analyzing collected data using qualitative data analysis software.
+Students will present results of their research.

-Scientific writing (LV 0000000600)
+Scientific Writing (LV 0000000600)

-AI ethics in educational technologies (LV 0000004119)
+AI Ethics in Educational Technologies (LV 0000004119)

 Various AI-based technologies are entering the world of education (“AI EdTech”) at an accelerating pace.
 The introduction of AI EdTech comes with the promise to improve student learning and to support teachers in their practices.
 However, implementing AI EdTech in classroom settings comes with numerous challenges, such as significant ethical and legal risks ranging from bias to threats to privacy.
 Additionally, ethical questions specifically related to teaching and learning can arise.
 We need specific tools to support teachers to make informed decisions on how to use AI EdTech best within their classroom based on their affiliated risks and ethical considerations.
 An interactive risk assessment dashboard can provide the needed support by offering teachers and students a navigation aid for managing connected ethical risks when implementing AI in education, and help unlock AI’s potential for learners.